Iona Community: Community life and activities

 The Iona Community is a dispersed community.
 It has members who work and live throughout the world.
-There are 270 Full Members, around 1,800 Associate Members and 1,600 Friends of the Community.
-Among them are Presbyterians, Anglicans, Lutherans, Quakers, Roman Catholics and people of no denominational allegiance.
+There are 270 Members, around 1,800 Associate Members and 1,600 Friends of the Community.
+Among them are Christians of the Presbyterian, Anglican, Continental Reformed, Lutheran, Quaker, Roman Catholic and nondenominational traditions, among others.
 The community has a strong commitment to ecumenism and to peace and justice issues.

-The Iona Community runs three residential centres: Iona Abbey and the MacLeod Centre on the island of Iona, and Camas Tuath on Mull.
+The Iona Community runs three residential centres: Iona Abbey and the MacLeod Centre (now permanently closed and awaiting redevelopment) on the island of Iona, and Camas Tuath on Mull.
 Weeks at the centres often follow a programme related to the concerns of the Iona Community, and people are invited to come and share the life.
-A regular feature of a visit to Iona is a pilgrimage around the island which includes meditations on discipleship; when the pilgrims reach the disused marble quarry or the machair, the common ground where the crofters once grazed sheep, for example, they stop for reflection on work and faithfulness.
+A regular feature for guests staying in our centre on Iona is a pilgrimage around the island which includes meditations on discipleship; when the pilgrims reach the disused marble quarry or the machair, the common ground where the crofters once grazed sheep, for example, they stop for reflection on work and faithfulness.

 The community has its own ecumenical liturgy which is used daily in the abbey and elsewhere.

 Speaking about the visitor experience, Ruth Harvey, leader of the community, said: "This is not a hotel or a conference centre.
 People come for reflection and inspiration, and to explore issues of importance – the environment, poverty, migration, equality – in the context of a Christian community and in a beautiful, rugged landscape."

+Common Concern Networks

+Members and associate members meet in focussed cluster groups around key areas of concern to the Iona Community.
+Through these networks, they resource and support one another to be reflective and active in the world.
+They also work together for systemic change through campaigning, lobbying, demonstrating, and taking action for justice.
+All of this action is rooted in prayer and reflection.